Home » Recipes » Snacks » No-Bake Gingerbread Energy Balls

 My instinct was they needed a frosting.

 A traditional frosting is made powdered sugar and milk.
-Our healthy frosting?
+Our frosting?
 Melted coconut butter!

 How to make Gingerbread Balls